Talon125/talon125.github.io/README.md

     *   Hidden modes are no longer hidden
     *   Night of Nights mode is now called Beat Mode
         *   While in this mode, uses the unused Disco Lights background
-        *   You can choose which song to play: Night Of Nights or Ludicrous Speed (F777)
+        *   You can choose which song to play
         <!-- *   Song is now Ludicrous Speed (F777).
 Using your own song might be added in the future
         *   BPM is 166 instead of 180, so it might be a slight bit easier -->
     *   Some German translations have been updated